* China data boosts stocks and oil outlook

 * U.S. shares also rally on M&A activity, earnings

 * Europe rises on easing concerns over Portugal bank (Updates to the open of U.S. trading, changes byline and dateline, previously LONDON)

-NEW YORK, July 16 (Reuters) - Stock markets around the world rose on Wednesday as strong China growth data and potential big deals in the United States boosted investor sentiment while concerns eased over the vulnerability of Portugal's largest listed lender.
+NEW YORK, July 16 Stock markets around the world rose on Wednesday as strong China growth data and solid U.S. company earnings boosted sentiment and concerns eased over the strength of Portugal's largest listed lender.

-Commodity prices also found support from the Chinese data, which pointed to improving demand, while gold rebounded after a two-day drop.
+Commodity prices were also supported by the China economic data, which pointed to improving demand, while gold rebounded off a two-day drop.

 China's economy expanded at a 7.5 percent annual pace in the second quarter, the statistics bureau said, just beating the 7.4 percent median forecast in a Reuters poll.
 The data confirmed the economy had stabilized after a shaky start to the year, though analysts said the pick-up was largely driven by government stimulus.

 "There's a lot of good news to go around today, but given all the worries there were about China, the data there is especially a positive," said Nicholas Colas, chief market strategist at the ConvergEx Group in New York.

-In Europe, the pan-European FTSEurofirst 300 equity index popped 1.3 percent, its biggest one-day advance since April 29 as concerns eased over the exposure of Portugal's Banco Espirito Santo (BES) to the troubled companies of its founding family.
+In Europe, the pan-European FTSEurofirst 300 equity index popped 1.2 percent, the biggest one-day advance since April 29 as concerns eased over the exposure of Portugal's Banco Espirito Santo (BES) to the troubled companies of its founding family.

 "There must be investors there counting that most of the impact is already priced in and it's time to buy," said Fincor analyst Albino Oliveira.

-Lisbon shares rose 3.1 percent, with BES shares soaring 20 percent.
+Lisbon shares rose 2.7 percent, with BES shares up 17 percent.

 U.S. DOLLAR RISES

-The U.S. dollar index, which values the greenback against a basket of currencies, rose 0.2 percent, advancing for a second straight session to hit its highest in a month after Yellen said interest rates could rise sooner than expected if employment data improved.
+The U.S. dollar index, which values the greenback against a basket of currencies, rose 0.2 percent, advancing for a second straight session and hitting its highest in a month.
+The gain came after Yellen said interest rates could rise sooner than expected if employment data improved.

-One of the biggest movers was the New Zealand dollar, which dropped 0.6 percent to a low of $0.8715 after benign inflation data that could reduce pressure on the central bank to tighten policy.
+One of the biggest movers in currencies was the New Zealand dollar, which dropped 0.6 percent to a low of $0.8718 after benign inflation data that could reduce pressure on the central bank to tighten policy.

-Gold rose 0.5 percent but held near a four-week low.
+Gold rose 0.7 percent but held near a four-week low.
 It fell more than 3 percent over the first two sessions of this week.
-Silver rose 0.3 percent while copper fell 1 percent.
-(Editing by Meredith Mazzilli and James Dalgleish)
+Silver rose 0.4 percent while copper fell 0.2 percent.
+(Editing by Meredith Mazzilli)